BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation: InterVBench

-\textbf{Dataset.} To tackle the challenge of minute-long video generation, we curate a dataset of 1000 videos from diverse open-source sources and annotate them in detail.
-As shown in Table \ref{tab:datasets}, we collect high-quality video chunks with lengths of at least 50 seconds from DanceTrack \citep{sun2022dancetrack}, GOT-10k \citep{huang2019got}, HD-VILA-100M \citep{xue2022advancing}, and ShareGPT4V \citep{chen2024sharegpt4v}.
+\textbf{Dataset.} To tackle the challenge of evaluation for interactive minute-long video generation, we curate a dataset of 1000 videos from diverse open-source sources and annotate them in detail.
+As shown in Table \ref{tab:datasets}, we collect high-quality video blocks with lengths of \textbf{at least 50 seconds} from DanceTrack~\cite{sun2022dancetrack}, GOT-10k~\cite{huang2019got}, HD-VILA-100M~\cite{xue2022advancing}, and ShareGPT4V~\cite{chen2024sharegpt4v}.
 To obtain high-quality annotations, we employ GPT-4o as a data engine to generate fine-grained captions for every 2–3 seconds in each video.
-The detailed prompt can be found in Appendix \ref{app:prompts}.
-Human-in-the-loop validation consists of manual visual checks at every stage of data production, including data sourcing, chunk splitting, and captioning, to ensure high-quality annotations.
+The detailed prompt can be found in \textit{Appendix: InterVBench}.
+Human-in-the-loop validation consists of manual visual checks at every stage of data production, including data sourcing, block splitting, and captioning, to ensure high-quality annotations.
 In the data sourcing stage, human annotators select high-quality videos and determine whether each raw video is suitable for inclusion.
-In chunk splitting, human annotators examine samples to verify that each chunk is free of errors such as incorrect transitions.
+In block splitting, human annotators examine samples to verify that each block is free of errors such as incorrect transitions.
 In captioning, human annotators review the generated descriptions to ensure semantic accuracy and coherence.
 At each stage, at least two human annotators participate to provide inter-rater reliability.
-We then randomly divided LV-Bench into an 8:2 split for training and evaluation.
+For metrics, see \textit{Appendix: Metrics}.